-THE following situations are based on the day-to-day practice of a pharmacist running a community pharmacy.
+The following situations are based on the day-to-day practice of a pharmacy technician running a community pharmacy.
 The question of honesty will feature throughout.

-The pharmacist has been working hard all day and is working late.
-The company policy is that no employee should ever be alone inside the business premises.
+The pharmacy technician has been working hard all day and is working late.
+The company policy is that no employee should ever be alone in the business premises.
 Lone working could be considered gross misconduct by this company.

-The prescriptions are stacking up; in fact the pharmacy is approximately three days behind with dispensing the prescriptions collected from the local surgery.
-The pharmacist decides reluctantly to stay late by himself to complete a compliance aid for an elderly patient due to be collected in the morning.
+The prescriptions are stacking up; in fact the pharmacy team are approximately three days behind with dispensing the prescriptions collected from the local surgery.
+The pharmacy technician decides reluctantly to stay late by himself to complete a compliance aid for an elderly patient due to be collected in the morning.

 The next day the area manager arrives unexpectedly.
-He asks the pharmacist if he had done any lone working in the last few days, weeks or months.
-Our pharmacist say no. It turns out that a dispenser had seen lights on and phoned the store manager.
-The store manager visited the shop later that night, but by that time the pharmacist had locked up and gone home.
+He asks the pharmacy technician if he had done any lone working in the last few days, weeks or months.
+Our pharmacy technician says no. It turns out that a dispenser had seen lights on and phoned the store manager.
+The store manager visited the shop later that night, but by that time the pharmacy technician had locked up and gone home.